Community Programs

 CANCELLATIONS & REFUNDS:

-We require 48 hours notice for cancellations.
-Any cancellation within 48h before class start or any no-shows is non-refundable.
 It puts a lot of strain on a small non-profit organization to offer refunds (due to staff time and the cost of issuing e-transfers).
 We appreciate your understanding.

 Junior Stewards

 Stewardship is about creating a sense of connection, care, and responsibility for each other and the natural world that supports us.
-In these outdoor, hands-on sessions, young stewards will be introduced to the Garry Oak ecosystem, and then learn and practice restoration skills.
+In these outdoor, hands-on sessions, young stewards will be introduced to the Garry Oak ecosystem and then learn and practice restoration skills.
 These programs will specifically benefit our endangered Western Painted Turtle population, the only remaining native turtle species on Vancouver Island.

 Bring lunch, snacks, and a water bottle.
 This program will have an indoor and outdoor component with health & safety guidelines in place.
 Please dress ready to spend the day outside.
-This is a drop-off program.

-Cost: $80/non-members, 10% discount for members
+Cost: $105, 10% discount for members

 Big & Little

 Caregivers and their littles are invited to come explore nature at the Nature Sanctuary together!
 Big & Little is a fun and interactive program for kids ages 3-5 and their adults.
-This program includes include hands-on discovery, an outside ramble, a story and a craft.
+This program includes hands-on discovery, an outside ramble, a story and a craft.

-10:00 - 11:30 am
+When: 10:00 - 11:30 am

-$24 for 1 session, $8 per extra little10% Discount for Members
+Cost: $24 for 1 session, $8 per extra little, 10% Discount for Members

 Participant Group Size: 10 Big & Little pairs